wp-plugins/ajax-event-calendar/readme.txt

 == Description ==

-The official general assembly calendar of [#OccupyWallStreet](http://nycga.cc/calendar/).
 An easy-to-use visual community calendar that allows authorized users to add, edit, move, copy, resize, delete and filter events into customizable categories - supports daily, weekly, monthly and yearly repeating events.
 Calendars can be added to your site by typing "[calendar]" shortcode in the body of a page, a post or a text widget.
 Event lists are similarly added via the "[eventlist]" shortcode.
 Both shortcodes are highly customizable with numerous [display options](http://code.google.com/p/wp-aec/wiki/ShortcodeOptions).

 [youtube http://www.youtube.com/watch?v=bEzomAUe4DE&rel=0]